ohmpatel1997/RFC-Storage-Architecture/README.md

 Currently the entire system relies on master password reliability.
 What if user lost/forgot his master password.
 In that case we need to have a recovery mechanism.

 This is achieved using a recovery key similar to `sym_key`.
 A user can enable account recovery which generates a recovery key.
 The recovery key is used to encrypt the user’s private data (i.e. private keys); this encrypted user data is stored on the server, along with a hash of the recovery key.
+The recovery key is a 256-bit (32-byte) cryptographically secure random number, encoded into a 24-word mnemonic phrase using the BIP39 word list for easier user management and input.

 - When a user requests account recovery, their identity is first verified through email.
 The server sends an email to the user containing a random six-digit passcode which they can use to prove access to their email account.
 - the user then enters their email, recovery key, and a new master password.
 The client hashes the recovery key, which is sent to the server.